Preparing for the end of life can be a complicated time for both the dying and caregivers, but resources exist to make the transition easier:

 Dying Well: The Dying Well website, created by Dr. Ira Byock, past president of the American Academy of Hospice and Palliative Medicine, contains a wide range of resources on death and life-threatening illness, plus articles by Dr. Byock and information on his books.

-GriefNet: Is an internet community of persons dealing with grief, death, and major loss.
+GriefNet: An internet community of persons dealing with grief, death, and major loss.
 We have many email support groups and two websites.
 Our integrated approach to online grief support provides help to people working through loss and grief issues of all kinds.

 Medicare Rights Center: General information resource center for the Medicare program.